samarsha/sarahmarshall.name/_drafts/the-many-worlds-of-schroedingers-cat.md

 * *H* maps a\|0> to (a/sqrt(2) \|0>, a/sqrt(2) \|1>), and a\|1> to (a/sqrt(2) \|0>, -a/sqrt(2) \|1>).

 We go to the trouble of calling terms *universes* because we want to provide the illusion that each term represents an entire world, with its own processes and animations in the game, where all of the qudits have a particular classical state.
-To do this we need to associate more information with each term than just its probability amplitude and basis state.
+To do this we need to associate more information with each term than just its probability amplitude and basis state, such as precise pixel positions on screen and animation timers.

 The meaning of the first parameter `value` depends on the specific gate used.
 Usually, it contains the ID of the qudit whose state should be changed and any additional parameters that the gate needs, such as the degree of a rotation.